-For the three months ended February 28, 2025 and February 29, 2024 (in Canadian dollars)
+For the three and six months ended May 31, 2025 and 2024 (in Canadian dollars)

-These consolidated financial statements include the accounts of the Company's subsidiaries as at February 28, 2025 listed below.
+These consolidated financial statements include the accounts of the Company's subsidiaries as at May 31, 2025 listed below.
 All intercompany balances and transactions are eliminated upon consolidation.
 Subsidiaries are consolidated from the date on which control is obtained by the Company and are deconsolidated from the date that control ceases.
 Non-controlling interest represents the portion of a subsidiary's income and losses and net assets that is not held by the Company.

-Subsidiary Jurisdiction Nature of business Direct or Indirect ownership Cayman Namibia Rare Earths Ltd. Cayman Islands Asset holding company 100% Namibia Rare Earths (Pty) Ltd. Namibia Asset holding company 95% Gecko Gold Holdings (Pty) Ltd. Namibia Asset holding company 95% Gecko Gold Mining (Pty) Ltd. Namibia Asset holding company 95% Epembe Holdings (Pty) Ltd. Namibia Asset holding company 95% Epembe Mining (Pty) Ltd. Namibia Asset holding company 95% Solarwind Investments (Pty) Ltd. Namibia Asset holding company 100% Philco One Hundred Seventy-Four (Pty) Ltd. Namibia Asset holding company 95% Philco One Hundred Eighty (Pty) Ltd. Namibia Asset holding company 95% Philco One Hundred Ninety-One (Pty) Ltd. Namibia Asset holding company 95% Philco One Hundred Ninety-Three (Pty) Ltd. Namibia Asset holding company 95% c) Critical accounting estimates and judgments
+Subsidiary Jurisdiction Nature of business Direct or Indirect ownership Cayman Namibia Rare Earths Ltd. Cayman Islands Asset holding company 100% Namibia Rare Earths (Pty) Ltd. Namibia Asset holding company 95% Epembe Holdings (Pty) Ltd. Namibia Asset holding company 95% Epembe Mining (Pty) Ltd. Namibia Asset holding company 95% Solarwind Investments (Pty) Ltd. Namibia Asset holding company 100% Philco One Hundred Seventy-Four (Pty) Ltd. Namibia Asset holding company 95% Philco One Hundred Eighty (Pty) Ltd. Namibia Asset holding company 95% c) Critical accounting estimates and judgments